kalmanlukelin/Stock-Price-Prediction-with-Machine-Learning/README.md

 ## Executive summary

 ### Bad prediction accuracy with the sign of difference between tomorrow’s stock price and that of today.
-The following is the accuracy for each methods measured with the scale 0-1.
+The following is the accuracy for each methods measured with by scale 0-1.

 * KNN: 0.57
 * MLP: 0.65